 1994 Capital Gains Election (a BLAST from the Past)

 If you do not have a copy of your 1994 return, you can request a copy by calling the CRA at 1-800-959-8281.
 Ensure that you specify that you need form T664 from 1994 so they don’t send just a summary.
-When calling, you should have a copy of your most recent tax return with you so that CRA can verify your identity.
+When calling, you should have a copy of your most recent tax return available so that CRA can verify your identity.

-Since there are many considerations when disposing of property that has been held since before 1992 we recommend that you speak with a tax advisor to reduce your risk of over-paying income tax.
+Since there are many considerations when disposing of property that has been held since before 1994 we recommend that you speak with a tax advisor to reduce your risk of over-paying income tax.

 Jerry Paskowitz, CPA, CA, CMC, is a Partner with Sloan Partners with over 30 years’ experience in all tax and financial matters.
-Get in touch with Jerry by email or phone 416-649-7702 for an appointment to discuss tax savings opportunities and financial strategy for your business.
+Get in touch with Jerry by email or phone 416-649-7702 for an appointment to discuss tax savings opportunities and financial strategies for your business.